Seven Sisters (magazines): Controversy

 A sample of the top twelve selling women's magazines conducted by an intern at the Columbia Journalism Review in 1992 revealed that the Seven Sisters had published substantially fewer articles on the topic of abortion than other popular magazines oriented toward a female readership.
 Between 1972 and 1991, the Seven Sisters as a group published only 40 articles addressing abortion; the other five magazines had published 97 articles.

 In January 2000, a conservative media advocacy group, Morality in Media, criticized a number of women's magazines for what they deemed to be sexually explicit covers; Redbook was among the magazines cited by the group.
 The editor-in-chief of Redbook told The New York Times, "We are trying to pull away from the rest of the Seven Sisters.
 We are moving it slightly younger, to fill that gap between the younger fashion magazines and the older, full-fledged Seven Sisters."
-As a consequence of its racier image, Wal-Mart began selling copies of Redbook from behind a blinder designed to obscure the text on the cover of the magazine.
+As a consequence, Wal-Mart began selling copies of Redbook from behind a blinder designed to obscure the text on the cover of the magazine.